 His ability to finish around the rim is a bigger potential long-term issue.
 According to Synergy, Tatum ranks in the 63rd percentile in scoring around the basket on non-post-ups.
 That's good!
 But there are signs that he could struggle against longer, stronger NBA defenders:

 As you can see, Tatum doesn't have a ton of lift or elevation from a standstill—to make an imperfect track-and-field analogy, he's more of a long jumper than a high jumper.
 On the move, he can finish above the rim, and even provide spectacular moments due to his body control and hang-time.
 Eventually, that could help him become an average or even above-average NBA finisher, but that's hardly guaranteed.

 Tatum's surge has changed the conversation around his draft prospects.
 In NBA circles, he's considered a "plus-plus" prospect in terms of his background and personality.
 He comes from a basketball family: his father, Justin, played at Saint Louis with former NBA player Larry Hughes, who is also Tatum's godfather.
-Washington Wizards guard Bradley Beal and former NBA All-Star Penny Hardaway both went to the same high school as Tatum, and both have taken him under their wings.
+Washington Wizards guard Bradley Beal went to the same high school as Tatum and has taken him under his wing, as has former NBA All-Star Penny Hardaway.
 It also helps that Tatum has a reputation for being a tireless worker who is always adding new wrinkles to his game.

 In the here and now, league talent evaluators still use the word safe to describe Tatum—but that's not all.